-Objective: Variable, dependent on the literature studied; to be specified by the examiner.
-In general, after a literature course a student is able to answer questions aiming at the specific content of the literature, to demonstrate the knowledge gained.
+Objective: Variable, depending on the literature studied as specified by the examiner.

+In general, after a literature study a student is able to answer questions regarding the specific content of the literature thus demonstrating the knowledge gained.

-Content: A literature course is an examination about a topic and relevant literature that is agreed upon between an examiner and a student.
-This exam may be taken orally or in writing as an exam or as a paper.
-In principle each staff member may be asked for a literature course; students should approach an examiner on their own initiative.
-Some units may have a stock of predefined literature courses.
-Precise information may be found in the general third-years community site on Nestor, as well as the Nestor pages that go with this course.
+Content: A literature study entails an examination of a topic and relevant literature that is agreed upon between an examiner and a student.
+This exam may be taken orally or in writing, or may take the form of a paper.
+In principle, each staff member may be asked to supervise a literature study; students interested in such a study approach an examiner on their own initiative.
+Some areas within the department offer a number of predefined literature studies.
+More information can be found on the Nestor community site for

+3rd-year students as well as on the Nestor pages for this course.